 If the personal information Surrey Police is holding about you is inaccurate or incomplete you have the right to request us to correct it.
-If you need to tell us your information is not correct, you should raise your concern by contacting our Information Access Team using the details in the contact us section below.
-We will respond to you within one month unless the request for amendment is complex.
+If you need to tell us your information is not correct, you should raise your concern by contacting the Information Management Team.
+We will respond to you within one month unless the request for amendment is complex

 The right of erasure does not apply if your personal information is being processed by us:

-If you wish to request your information is deleted you should raise a request by contacting our information management team whose contact information is below.
+If you wish to request your information is deleted you should raise a request by contacting the Information Management Team.
 We will respond to you within one month unless the request is complex.

 Right to restrict processing